slime-systems/slime-document--support/docs/guides.md

 Combining it all, you'll get what you see in [examples/hello/index.js](../examples/hello/index.js).

 ### Other languages

-For other languages, it is just the same principle but different syntaxes.
+For other languages, it follows the same principle but with different syntaxes.

-In fact, we don't use javascript as our primary backend language;
+In fact, we don't use JavaScript as our primary backend language;
 we made the example in the language because we hoped it would provide you with a quick way to try things out.